 The Master of Legal Studies degree is designed for working professionals seeking to enhance their knowledge in Cybersecurity and Data Privacy while gaining a comprehensive understanding of how the law intersects with and applies to these fields.

-The classes are taught by seasoned faculty from the Cleveland-Marshall JD program and experienced cybersecurity and data privacy professionals.
+The classes are taught by seasoned faculty from the CSU College of Law’s JD program and experienced cybersecurity and data privacy professionals.
 Visit our Faculty page to learn more.

 The time required for each course depends on the units or credits awarded for the course.
-The program has three instructional terms–Fall, Spring and Summer.
+The program has two instructional terms–Fall and Spring.
 Courses run for 15 weeks each term.
 As a part-time program, students are expected to take two courses per term for a total of 30 credits.
 The workload varies for each course, but on average students should plan to study on average 8-10 hours per week for each course.

 Students must complete 30 credits to earn the MLS.

 After you are enrolled in the Program and successfully complete 12 credit hours with a GPA of 3.0 or higher, you may seek approval to transfer up to 9 graduate credits from relevant courses at another institution.
-Please review the Graduate College’s credit transfer policy here.
+For more information contact the Transfer Center.

 Candidates fill out an online application form.
 As part of the application process you provide: